Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 Why does 2007 shine?
 It’s all about refinement and reliability.
 Mercury took the lessons from the previous two years and cranked up the quality.

 Engine options?
-You’ve got alternatives:
+You’ve got choices:

 - A 2.3L I4 for the fuel-conscious driver (hello, 20 city/24 highway MPG!)